jbiddulph/shift-it/README.md

 # ShiftList

-ShiftList is a task management application designed to help you organize and shift your to-do list efficiently.
+ShiftList is a task management application built with Laravel (backend), Vue (frontend) and Inertia (the glue - no api needed) designed to help you organize and shift your to-do list efficiently.

 ## Installation